 This refreshing plant-based rainbow veggie bowl is sure to brighten up your weekly meal prep.
-Packed with powerful health supportive phytonutrients, enjoy this vegan tofu tabbouleh bowl recipe composed of tofu, quinoa, and fresh vegetables tossed with a refreshing almond and walnut tabbouleh.
+Packed with powerful health-supportive phytonutrients, enjoy this vegan tofu tabbouleh bowl recipe composed of tofu, quinoa, and fresh vegetables tossed with a refreshing almond and walnut tabbouleh.

 About this Recipe

 The backbone of this recipe is a quinoa salad prepared with a revitalized walnut and almond parsley tabbouleh.
-We bulked up this bowl with protein and tons of flavor by adding air-fried tofu, fresh citrus and roasted vegetables.
+We bulked up this bowl with protein and tons of flavor by adding air-fried tofu, fresh citrus, and roasted vegetables.

-Classic Tabbouleh is a Lebanese favorite prepared with finely minced parsley, tomatoes, mint, bulgur (par-boiled wheat kernels), seasoned with olive oil and lemon juice.
+Classic Tabbouleh is a Lebanese favorite prepared with finely minced parsley, tomatoes, mint, and bulgur (par-boiled wheat kernels), seasoned with olive oil and lemon juice.

 Add this recipe to your weekly high-protein vegan meal prep and prepare the ingredients in bulk to utilize them for other recipes or dishes.